Focused Estate Planning, After Death, Elder Law, and LLC Services

 Trust-Based Estate Plan

-A trust‑based plan provides control and privacy while helping you avoid probate.
+A trust-based plan can provide more control and privacy while helping your family avoid probate.
 It allows you to manage debts and expenses, distribute gifts on your terms, protect beneficiaries with staggered distributions, and name guardians for minor children through a pour‑over will.

 Trust-Based Estate Plan